 The General Fund Reserve represents the accumulated surplus of the council.
 The balance on the General Fund Reserve as at 31 March 2023 stands at £277.356 million, an increase of £51.622 million from the previous year.
-A cumulative total of £251.103 million has been earmarked within the General Fund Reserve (31 March 2022 £192.408 million), this consists primarily of a Budget Support Fund of £105.439 million (31 March 2022 £nil), amounts earmarked towards the council's equal pay obligations £69.922 million (31 March 2022 £69.900 million) and service expenditure commitments in future years £75.338 million (31 March 2022 £121.752 million).
-There is also an unrealised gain relating to investments of £0.404 million (31 March 2022 £0.756 million).
-In line with proper accounting practice, any element of the earmarked reserve related to unrealised gains may only be used to meet future unrealised losses and is not available to support ordinary activities.
-The uncommitted balance of the General Fund Reserve is £26.253 million (31 March 2022 £33.326 million).
+This comprises a cumulative total of £251.103 million earmarked for specific purposes (31 March 2022 £192.408 million) and an uncommitted balance of £26.253 million (31 March 2022 £33.326 million).
+The opening and closing balances, together with movements during the year, on significant reserve balances are outlined in the table below.
+In line with proper accounting practice, the element of the earmarked reserve related to unrealised gains may only be used to meet future unrealised losses and is not available to support ordinary activities.